RESEARCH

 Michael Bell

-Grassland 2.0 is a collaborative group of scientists, educators, farmers, agencies, policymakers, processors, retailers, and consumers working to develop pathways for increased farmer profitability, yield stability, and nutrient and water efficiency, while improving water quality, soil health, biodiversity, and climate resilience through grassland-based agriculture.
+Grassland 2.0 is a collaborative initiative involving scientists, educators, farmers, agencies, policymakers, processors, retailers, and consumers working together to enhance farmer profitability, yield stability, and nutrient and water management, while promoting soil health, water quality, and biodiversity through grassland-based agriculture.

-Grasslands 2.0 is taking an integrated approach to developing technical and financial tools, expanding grass-fed markets, cultivating positive institutional policy changes, and empowering producers and consumers.
+Grassland 2.0 takes a comprehensive approach to developing practical technical and financial tools, expanding grass-fed markets, encouraging favorable policy changes, and supporting both producers and consumers.

-Grasslands 2.0 hosts listening sessions, conducts surveys, and convenes local conversations to learn from communities across the state and beyond to develop paths that move us toward grassland-based agricultural systems that create a healthy environment, healthy communities, and healthy people.
-Throughout the process, the project seeks to engage with farmers and consumers across Wisconsin.
+The initiative hosts listening sessions, surveys, and local discussions to gather input from communities across the state and beyond, aiming to develop pathways for grassland-based agricultural systems that benefit both the environment and rural communities.
+Throughout the process, the project engages with farmers and consumers across Wisconsin to ensure the solutions are practical and relevant.

 SOUTH AFRICA